 If you choose to do so, you can go to a provider who is not a part of your MCO for Family planning services.
-Family planning includes services such as contraceptive devices/supplies, laboratory testing and medically necessary office visits.
+Family planning includes services such as contraceptive devices/supplies, reproductive health screenings/exams, colposcopy, STI screenings and treatment, and medically necessary office visits.
 Voluntary sterilization is a family planning service but is NOT a self-referral service.
-If you need a voluntary sterilization you will need preauthorization from their PCP and must use a participating provider of the MCOs network.
+If you need a voluntary sterilization (must be age 21 or over), you will need preauthorization from your PCP and must use a participating provider of the MCOs network.